Who's Got Your Case?BE SMART. GET RINEHARDT.

 What happens if I lose my case?

-We provide qualified, compassionate representation for Ohioans who sustained spinal cord injuries from car accidents, slips and falls, pedestrian accidents, and many other accident types.
-Depending on what part of your spine was injured, you may require months or years of recovery; some may experience permanent paralysis or death.
+Depending on what part of your spine was injured, you may require months or years of recovery, and in severe cases, experience permanent paralysis or death.
 No matter what circumstance caused this, we’re on your side until the end.
+Our Ohio personal injury attorneys would like to discuss your case with you without cost.
+With two locations in Columbus & Mansfield, let Rinehardt Injury Attorneys get justice for you.

 Spinal Cord Injury Attorneys in Columbus, Ohio